vanessaiandrade/tictactoe-web/README.md

 ### This web app is responsive!*
 * You can play on your PC, your tablet and your smartphone.

+### This web app use localStorage
+* I used it to be able to save data, so the match data remains even if I close the web app.

 ## Game Rules